Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 };
 ```

-If we now call this function with multiple arguments we see the following happening.
+We see the following happening if we call this function with multiple arguments.

 ```js
 myFunc(1, 'a', new Date());